The laws concerning higher education

 The new Administrative Procedure Act explicitly regulates the public authority’s duty to investigative.
 The rule is designed so that the requirements for the extent of any necessary investigative measures vary, depending on the nature of the case concerned.
 The new act also includes the rule that if an individual opens a case, they are required to actively participate in and contribute to the investigation.
 Furthermore, pursuant to the new act, if a public authority finds that there are deficiencies in terms of what was submitted into the case, the public authority shall, through questions and remarks, urge the party to rectify any uncertainty.

-According to the new Administrative Procedure Act, a public authority shall before making a decision on a matter, unless clearly unnecessary, inform the party of all material relevant to the decision, and give the party an opportunity to comment on the material within a certain time frame.
+According to the new Administrative Procedure Act, a public authority shall before making a decision on a matter, unless clearly unnecessary, inform the party of all material relevant to the decision.
+The public authority shall also give the party an opportunity to comment on the material within a certain time frame.
 Previously, the obligation to communicate material was limited to information added to the case by someone other than the party him- or herself, and also to matters relating to the exercise of public power in relation to an individual.
 There are some exceptions to the obligation to communicate material in a case, for example, if the case concerns employment of a person.
 However, the new act, in contrast to the old, makes no exception to the obligation to communicate information in cases concerning grading and admission.
 Such exceptions have however been included in the Higher Education Ordinance instead.